StraReal/Cryptic/README.md

 There isn't a team behind this, so I have to rely on people to keep this project going, but I would gladly form a team if anyone was up for it.
 My discord is in my account.

-Each room has a life-span of 1 hour.
-It works this way because checking if a room is still open would mean knowing how long two people have been chatting for, and rooms can't be up forever.
+Each room has a life-span of 1 hour, after which no one can join it (although the people who are already connected won't be affected)